SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               and the :ref:`Statements_WhileStatement` section
               of the :doc:`../ReferenceManual/Statements` chapter,
-              now that ``if``, ``while``, and ``guard`` statements use a comma separated list of conditions without ``where`` clauses.
+              now that ``if``, ``while``, and ``guard`` statements use a comma-separated list of conditions without ``where`` clauses.

             * Added information about switch cases that have multiple patterns to the :ref:`ControlFlow_Switch` section of the :doc:`../LanguageGuide/ControlFlow` chapter and the :ref:`Statements_SwitchStatement` section of the :doc:`../ReferenceManual/Statements` chapter.

+            * Updated the discussion of function types in the :ref:`Types_FunctionType` section now that function argument labels are no longer part of a function's type.

             * Updated the discussion of protocol composition types in the :ref:`Protocols_ProtocolComposition` section